ZiyuWang0113/Ghost-Pepper-Chicken-Sandwich/CNN/readme.md

-# CNN Model Guide
+# CNN Guide

 ### Model

-* Scratch CNN: pure hand build CNN with 55% accuracy on frame generation dataset(our data)
+* Scratch CNN: pure hand build CNN with 55% accuracy on frame generation dataset(our old data)

 * Resnet 18: ResNet18 is a variant of the Residual Network (ResNet) architecture, which was introduced to address the vanishing gradient problem in deep neural networks.
 The architecture is designed to allow networks to be deeper, thus improving their ability to learn complex patterns in data.